MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/segmentation/quickstart.md

 - Virtual currency values
 - Real money purchases, and more.

-For this example, our distinctive characteristic will be a statistic - specifically players who achieve **50 str**.
+For this example, our distinctive characteristic will be a statistic - specifically, players who achieve **50 str**.

 > [!NOTE]
 > Statistics are one of many possible options, and only specifically required for this example.
 Feel free to replace the statistic requirement with another filter of your choice.

 Our action will be to run a CloudScript function.
-CloudScript is by far the most flexible trigger option, granting you full control of the player and segmentation information at the time of segment-transition.
+CloudScript is by far the most flexible trigger option, granting you full control of the player and segmentation information at the time of segment transition.

 From the **Game Manager** screen: